wilsonaustin10/great-rock-renovations/GHL_SETUP.md

 ### 2. Get Your Go High Level Credentials

 1. Log into your Go High Level account
-2. Navigate to **Settings > Business Profile > API Keys**
+2. Navigate to **Settings > Integrations > API Settings** (or **Settings > API Keys**)
-3. Create a new API key or use an existing one
+3. Create a new Private Integration App or API key:
+   - For Sub-Account level: Create a Private App
+   - Name it something like "Website Lead Integration"
+   - Select the required scopes: `contacts.write`, `contacts.readonly`
-4. Copy the API key
+4. Copy the generated API key/token

 ### 3. Get Your Location ID